atonizzo/seatalk_wifi/README.md

 this pin must be disconnected from the programmer before resetting the board to to prevent interference between the programmer hardware and the SeaTalk instrument.
-Failure to disconnect this cable during regular use will prevent the SeaTalk sentences from being received by the MCU.
+Failure to disconnect this cable during regular use will prevent the SeaTalk sentences from being received by the MCU

-- Programming cable TX line (marked with T in the layout) is connected to the TX pin of the ESP12.
+- Programming cable TX line (marked with T in the layout) is connected to the TX pin of the ESP12 and is only used during programming

 Since the board is run at 3.3V the typical programming is performed with a USB to serial converter connected to pads R, T and GND.
 If no further software